Blakesands/echolocation/README.md

 # echolocation
 Reinventing the wheel - one chip at a time.
-An echolocation device that chirps a 10khz signal and times the reflections to 3 mics.
-It then lights up Neopixel LEDs to indicate angle, distance and size of the nearest object.
+Sensing the nearest object within 69cm in a 180 degree arc, using echolocation.
+An echolocation device that self-tests to set a sensitivity level then chirps a 10khz signal and times the reflections to a microphone attached to a peak comparator circuit.
+It then lights up Neopixel LEDs to indicate distance of the nearest object.

-Sensing and returning values to point a ray at the nearest object within 69cm in a 180 degree arc, using echolocation.
-Lighting a half ring of x leds to show direction, distance (with brightness) and how large the object is by lighting more than one led.
+next step: add more mics and triangulate!